+Architecture has never been more fascinating than it is today with its modern house plans and designs.
 Modern architecture somehow managed to break away from cookie-cutter designs and dull aesthetics.
 Instead of replicating the same projects over and over again, irrespective of the layout or location, it strives to achieve a perfect balance between form, function, and purpose.

 Less is more means that modern tastes enjoy simplicity and clarity.
 This clarity can also be seen in modern house plans, which are typically designed as open spaces.
-Social space is very important within the house, and this means that the living, dining and kitchen area are part of the same space and act as a gathering point for the family, while the private rooms become sunken spaces which can also pocket spots for conversation.
+Social space is very important within the house, and this means that the living, dining, and kitchen area are part of the same space, and act as a gathering point for the family, while the private rooms become sunken spaces which can also pocket spots for conversation.

 1. The Herringbone House / Atelier Chanchan